ShieldClimb/crypto-payment-gateway/readme.txt

 * Low Fees – 2% flat rate + blockchain transaction fees.
 * Track Transactions in WP-Admin – View TXIDs and payouts within WooCommerce.
 * Borderless Payments – Accept crypto globally without restrictions.

-* The plugin and offered service through [shieldclimb.com Crypto Payment Gateway API](https://shieldclimb.com/crypto-payment-gateway/) is subject to the [service terms](https://shieldclimb.com/terms-of-service/) and [Privacy Policy](https://shieldclimb.com/privacy-policy/).
+The plugin and offered service through [shieldclimb.com Crypto Payment Gateway API](https://shieldclimb.com/) is subject to the [service terms](https://shieldclimb.com/terms-of-service/) and [Privacy Policy](https://shieldclimb.com/privacy-policy/).

+== Coingecko API - Third-Party Service Documentation ==

+This plugin integrates the [Coingecko API](https://www.coingecko.com/) to fetch cryptocurrency exchange rates, ensuring that payment options are accurately hidden below the correct minimum threshold.

+It is subject to the [service terms](https://www.coingecko.com/en/terms) and [Privacy Policy](https://www.coingecko.com/en/privacy).

+== Frankfurter API - Third-Party Service Documentation ==

+This plugin integrates the [Frankfurter API](https://frankfurter.dev/) to fetch exchange rates, ensuring that payment options are accurately hidden below the correct minimum threshold across stores with different currencies.

+= Terms of Service & Privacy Policy =

+* The Frankfurter API does not have official Terms of Service or a standalone Privacy Policy.
+* According to their website, the API does not collect personal data, but it runs behind Cloudflare for performance, which may collect basic analytics data.
+* More details can be found on their website: https://frankfurter.dev/

+= Data Usage & Processing =

+* This plugin does not send any personal user data to the [Frankfurter API](https://frankfurter.dev/).
+* Only currency codes and requested exchange rates are sent in API requests.
+* All data comes from the European Central Bank, and the API provides it as-is.

 == Installation ==